-- 1. Room at meeting hotel will be covered in full. - 2.
+- 1. Room at meeting hotel will be covered in full.
 Travel will be reimbursed at the lowest available domestic, economy/coach airfare at least 45 days in advance unless approved in writing by the treasurer.
-For international board members, NCDA will cover airfare to/from the city of US origin, to the meeting site.
-International airfare is the board member(s)' responsibility from his/her home base, to the nearest entry city into the US.
-International airfare will be reimbursed at the rate equal to that of the most expensive domestic airline rate. - 3.
-Ground transportation cost will be honored upon presentation of receipt. - 4.
-Meals will be reimbursed in accordance with the current NCDA per diem rate. - 5.
+For international board members, NCDA will cover airfare to/from the city of US origin to the meeting site.
+International airfare is the board member(s)' responsibility from his/her home base to the nearest entry city into the US.
+If an international board member flies directly into the meeting city, airfare will be reimbursed at a rate equal to that of the most expensive domestic airline rate among the board members. - 2.
+Ground transportation cost will be honored upon presentation of receipt. - 3.
+Meals will be reimbursed in accordance with the current NCDA per diem rate. - 4.
 Miscellaneous expenses (e.g., copying, shipping, etc.) will be reimbursed upon presentation of receipts.
-These expenses need to be authorized in advance by the president if they exceed \$25. - 6.
-Mileage will be reimbursed in accordance with the prevailing federal rate annually reviewed on October 1 each year. - 7.
+These expenses need to be authorized in advance by the president if they exceed \$25. - 5.
+Mileage will be reimbursed in accordance with the prevailing federal rate annually reviewed on October 1 each year. - 6.
 Board members may drive personal vehicles to board meetings.
 Reimbursement is based on the actual mileage rate OR the lowest available 30-day advance economy airfare rate, whichever is lower.
 The board member is responsible for researching advance airfare rates and submitting documentation of what the cost would have been.